EnochEssien/Minimization_Problem_Genetic_Algorithm/README.md

 As such for this challenge a genetic algorithm was implemented.
 The two functions can be commented out of the code depending on which solution is being found.
-As well as two "selection methods" were used to test the effectiveness, each can be swapped out as well.
+As well as two "selection methods" were used to compare the effectiveness, each can be swapped out as well.